DaveThw/davethw.github.io/_posts/2019-12-02-remove-apt-repository.md

 ---
-title: "How to Remove and apt Repository"
+title: "How to Remove an apt Repository"
 categories: GalliumOS
 tags: GalliumOS
 excerpt: Notes on how to remove a repository from apt's lists, on Linux (specifically on GalliumOS)